This is World Glaucoma Week

 For further details about who is at risk, what are the symptoms, and how glaucoma can be treated, both patients and the general public may visit glaucomapatients.org.

-This year marks a decade of raising awareness on glaucoma through the World Glaucoma Week campaign.
+2020 marked a decade of raising awareness on glaucoma through the World Glaucoma Week campaign.
 What are the key lessons of the last ten years?

 Co-Chair World Glaucoma Week Committee